vnguyendon/gw-config-apis/data/bot/catalogue/readme.md

 - finally, we will make an example of how the property/value pair should work in a typical context

 Beware: we do not list properties that take **unique or undefined values** !
-Examples: "Id", "Title", "Command", "CommandLabel", "Name", "Steps", "Paths", "ElementValue", "Randomize"
+Examples: "Id", "Title", "Commands", "CommandLabel", "Name", "Steps", "Path", "ElementValue", "Randomize"

-These values' principles are described and examplified in the main documentation.
+These values' principles are described and illustrated in the main documentation.